 There are cash back programs for literally everything you spend money on!
 In fact, I’ve earned over $200,000 from using them throughout the years:

-Here are my favorite cash back apps I use at the moment.
-If you aren’t using cash back apps, you’re leaving money on the table everywhere you go.
+Here are all my favorite cash back apps I use at the moment.
+If you aren’t using cash back apps, you’re leaving money on the table.

 Download these apps and be sure to use them for every purchase.
 Most offer a percentage back on the total amount you spend – sometimes there are bonus offers and additional discounts too.